ananya12k/Kubernetes/README.md

 Kubernetes is a orchestration framework for Docker containers.
 It allows you to deploy your applications quickly and predictably, scale them as needed, and manage them through a simple and elegant interface.

-Google open-sourced the Kubernetes project in 2014.
+Google open-sourced the Kubernetes project in 2014(Borg and Omega).
 Kubernetes builds upon a decade and a half of experience that Google has with running production workloads at scale, combined with best-of-breed ideas and practices from the community.

 # Need for Kubernetes